Mahantesh-Pattadkal-1993/Profile-WebPage.github.io/_pages/about.md

   - /about.html
 ---

-📊 Data Scientist with 6 years of experience
+📊 Data Scientist with 6 years of experience.

-💼 Worked on business problems in Advertising, Banking, and Pharma domains 🤖 Skilled in building AI models and explaining them using XAI techniques 🌍 Currently working as a Data Scientist at KNIME GmBH, Germany 🧠 Area of Interest: Natural Language Processing, Generative AI, Machine Learning, Deep Learning, and Responsible AI
+💼 Worked on business problems in Advertising, Banking, and Pharma domains.

+🤖 Skilled in building AI models and explaining them using XAI techniques.

+🌍 Currently working as a Data Scientist at KNIME GmBH, Germany.

+🧠 Area of Interest: Natural Language Processing, Generative AI, Machine Learning, Deep Learning, and Responsible AI.